palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 I’ve drawn my whole life.
 My parents were in the tapestry restoration business, and as a young girl, I would draw in the missing parts of the tapestry that needed to be re-woven.
 My ability to draw made me indispensable to my parents.
 I came from a family of repairers.
 The spider is a repairer.
 If you bash into the web of a spider, she doesn’t get mad.
 She weaves and repairs it.
 ‘The Spider’ is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver. . .
 Like spiders, my mother was very clever.
 Spiders are friendly presences that eat mosquitoes.
 So, spiders are helpful and protective, just like my mother.

-Many of these masters describe their art with passion, flame, and emotion.
+Many of these masters use words to describe art with passion, flame, and emotion.
 Notice how they use first person POV, relatively simple diction, and still manage to communicate what the art is about and what it means to them.

 Underrated Artists

 I want to include some artist statements of underrated artists as well.
-In growing my online presence, I’ve digitally met a myriad of talented and creative individuals, and I would like to share their art and artist statements in this section.
+I’ve met many talented and creative individuals, and I would like to share their art and artist statements in this section.

 AUGUST LAMM